Youth homelessness is completely solvable

 New Look, New Metrics, New Scoring

-While it is true that some states may receive lower scores than in previous years, this is intended to be aspirational and encourage change.
+Some states may receive lower scores than in previous iterations of the Index – this is intended to reflect the reality of our current youth homelessness crisis.
 Rather than being discouraged by a lower score, we urge states to seize the opportunity to implement policies that can help put an end to youth homelessness.

 About Youth State Index